 This course will examine the body's response to stress and/or trauma as a result of physical activity.
 Mechanism of injury, injury classification, signs/ symptoms, treatment, and prevention protocols of commonly occurring injuries with activity will be covered.
 Practical application of human anatomy structure and function is a major component of this course.
 In addition, a weekly one-hour lab session with an emphasis on anatomical structure identification and palpation is required.

-Credits: 3 Prerequisites: BIO 201 Co-Requisites:
+Restricted to HSC majors or by permission of the Health Sciences Program Director.
+Students cannot receive credit for SCI 240 and PED 240.
+Credits: 3 Prerequisites: BIO 201 and BIO 201L Co-Requisites: